appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/pre-installation-checklist.md

   - [ ] Create a user for Appcircle on the SMTP server.
   - [ ] Obtain the password of the Appcircle user on the SMTP server.
 - [ ] Contact the System Admin to get required permissions to send email with the Appcircle user via the SMTP server.
-- [ ] Create the firewall rules.
-- [ ] Create a firewall rule from your Appcircle server to the SMTP server.
+- [ ] Create a firewall rule from the Appcircle server to the SMTP server.

 ### Configure the Git Server